MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phones-system-with-calling-plans.md

 <tr class="odd">
 <td align="left"><img src="media/audio_conferencing_image9.png" /></td>
 <td align="left">Next Steps</td>

-<td align="left"><ul><li>Document the customized dial plans and the associated normalization rules to be configured as part of Calling Plan implementation.</li>
+<td align="left"><ul><li>Document the customized dial plans and the associated normalization rules to be configured as part of Calling Plans implementation.</li>
 <li>Document the users to be assigned with customized dial plan and the tenant dial plan to be assigned for each user.</li></ul></td>
 </tr>
 </tbody>